BendroCorp/community-guidelines/privacy-policy.md

 Cookies are small files that a site or its service provider transfers to your computer's hard drive through your Web browser (if you allow) that enables the site's or service provider's systems to recognize your browser and capture and remember certain information.
 For instance, we use cookies to help us remember and process the items in your shopping cart.
 They are also used to help us understand your preferences based on previous or current site activity, which enables us to provide you with improved services.
 We also use cookies to help us compile aggregate data about site traffic and site interaction so that we can offer better site experiences and tools in the future.

 We use cookies to:
-Persist some kinds of information across sessions.
+To allow for you to remain logged in be safely storing a refresh token.

 You can choose to have your computer warn you each time a cookie is being sent, or you can choose to turn off all cookies.
 You do this through your browser settings.
 Since browser is a little different, look at your browser's Help Menu to learn the correct way to modify your cookies.

 ## Other Persistence Caches
 The primary way we maintain your session within a browser environment is via "local storage".
 Local storage is a newer technology within browsers which allow websites to store more sophisticated strings of data.

 If users disable cookies in their browser:
-If you turn cookies off, Some of the features that make your site experience more efficient may not function properly.Some of the features that make your site experience more efficient and may not function properly.
+If you turn cookies off, Some of the features that make your site experience more efficient may not function properly.

-## Third-party disclosure
+## Third-party disclosures
-We do not sell, trade, or otherwise transfer to outside parties your Personally Identifiable Information unless we provide users with advance notice.
-This does not include application stack hosting partners and other parties who assist us in operating our service, or serving our users, so long as those parties agree to keep this information confidential.
-We may also release information when it's release is appropriate to comply with the law, enforce our service policies, or protect ours or others' rights, property or safety.
+**We do not sell, trade, or otherwise transfer your personally identifiable information to outside parties for profit or advertising. _Ever_.**

+This does not include application stack hosting partners and other parties who assist us in operating our service and serving our users, so long as those parties agree to keep this information confidential and are shown to operate the services consistent with the principle that privacy is a human right.
+As a result, we are extremely selective about the services we choose to integrate with.

+We may also release information when it's release is appropriate to comply with the law or court order, enforce our service policies, or protect ours or others' civil and/or legal rights, property or safety.

 We currently work with the following 3rd party services to provide this service:

 - Amazon - for file storage via Amazon S3.
-Any files you upload to our service are stored here and are identified by the identification id unique to your account and secured in an encrypted manner within the S3 service.
+Any files you upload to our service are stored here and are identified by an identifier unique to the file (not your account) within the S3 service.
 - Stripe - for payment processing.
 The email account used to originally sign up for our service is disclosed along with any payment card information required to legally process payments.
 We do not store credit card information within the BendroCorp service.
 For one time donations Stripe stores your information long enough to effectuate the transaction.
 In the case of Supporter Program subscriptions, Stripe will maintain your personal and credit card information as long as the subscription is active.
 - Digital Ocean - our primary cloud hosting provider where our data resides.
 While we don't technically share your data with them this is where it lives.
 - Discord - we use Discord as our primary communications platform.
 You have to have a seperate account for Discord.
 We do share some information back and forth between the Discord platform and BendroCorp like email addresses, guild message contents and other contents from the BendroCorp API.